gsp2014/WikiPeople/README.md

 + The [Wikidata dump](https://archive.org/details/wikibase-wikidatawiki-20171120) was downloaded and the facts concerning entities of type `human` were extracted.
 + Then, these facts were denoised.
 For example, facts containing element related to image were filtered out, and facts containing element in {*unknown value*, *no values*} were removed.
 + Subsequently, the subsets of elements which have at least 30 mentions were selected.
 And the facts related to these elements were kept.
 Further, each fact was parsed into a set of its role-value pairs.
-+ The remaining facts were randomly split into training set, validation set and test set by a proportion of 80%:10%:10%.
++ The remaining facts were randomly split into training set, validation set and test set by a percentage of 80%:10%:10%.

 The statistics of WikiPeople are displayed as follows, where #Train, #Valid and #Test are the sizes of the training set, the validation set and the test set, respectively.